Creating an L7 load balancer with DDoS protection using the management console or CLI

 -

-In the Port range field of the window that opens, specify a single port or a range of ports that traffic will come to or from.
+In the Port range field of the window that opens, specify a single port or a range of ports open for inbound or outbound traffic.

 -